 3 months 2 weeks ago

-As of January 12th, 2024, the company has received no reports of incidents or injuries in Canada.
+As of April 18th, 2025, the company has received no reports of strangulation in Canada, and no reports of injuries.

 Consumer product safety